Royal Agricultural Society of New South Wales: History

 From the 1870s the Society faced financial difficulty and high rent and empty coffers forced the RAS to look for a new venue.
 The City Council offered 40 acres of unpromising, sandy scrub at Moore Park for an annual rent of £10.
 With the help of the NSW Government and public subscriptions the Society built a showground, which saw the show move from Prince Alfred Park and remain for the next 115 years.
 The Society had become the Royal Agricultural Society in 1891, when Queen Victoria gave her permission for the usage of "Royal".
 The Royal Agricultural Society Showground also became an important part of the history of rugby league in Australia, hosting some of the new code's first matches.
 The Royal Agricultural Society Shield was designated the newly formed NSWRFL Premiership's main trophy in 1908.
 During World War II the Sydney Royal Easter Show was cancelled when Moore Park was requisitioned for military use.

+In 1938, the Royal Agricultural Society of New South Wales offered their showground as a Village for the 1938 British Empire Games.

 By the late 1980s the Sydney Royal Easter Show had outgrown its Moore Park facilities.
 In 1994 the NSW Government approved its relocation to Sydney Olympic Park at Homebush.
 The first Show was held there in 1998.